 Good cooking needs more than good recipes.
 The best chefs understand “why” as well as “how” and they have developed tricks and techniques that can make major differences in the outcome.
 Here is more of the science behind cooking and some of our favorite tips and tricks that make cooking easier, and the outcome better.

 If you are new to BBQ and grilling, start here.
-These articles will give you a solid foundation on BBQ and grilling equipment, ingredients, and techniques.
-You'll learn about thermodynamics, how to control temperature, meat science, smoke science, and how to get your food done exactly how you want it when you want it.
+These articles will give you a solid foundation on BBQ and grilling equipment, recipes, and techniques.
+You'll learn about thermodynamics, how to control temperature, meat science, smoke science, top recipes, product buying guides, and more.

 What is meat and how does cooking alter it?
 Discover the science of what meat is made of, including water, fat, protein, connective tissue, salt, and other minerals.
 And find out what happens when meat meets heat.